TheArturthur/CoppermindScraper/Cosmere/Mraize.md

 2 Attributes and Abilities
 3 History

+3.1 Early Life
-3.1 The Shattered Plains
+3.2 The Shattered Plains
-3.2 Urithiru
+3.3 Urithiru
-3.3 Pursuit of the Sons of Honor
+3.4 Pursuit of the Sons of Honor

 4 Relationships